petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

 ## Conclusions and next steps

-We've built a project that runs OpenFOAM simulations reproducibly, creates some figures, and ensures these are kept in version control and backed up to the cloud.
+We created a project that runs OpenFOAM simulations reproducibly, produces a figure comparing against an imported dataset, and ensures these are kept in version control and backed up to the cloud.
-Maybe next we'd like to create a publication from those figures, but that will need to be the subject of a future post.
-Guess what?
-You can also put a LaTeX build stage into the pipeline.

-We could add a mesh dependence stage before the TODO.

-OpenFOAM could be replaced with any other software that can be run with Docker, more dependencies could be added, etc.

-Do you use a different system to manage pipelines, data, artifacts?
-If so, let me know in the comments.

-TODO: Make it so users can create a new project starting from this one.
+This is of course a simplified example for demonstration, but you could imagine expanding the pipeline to include more operations, such as:

+- Running a mesh independence study.
+- Building a LaTeX document as a report or paper.

+Since DVC pipelines can run any arbitrary command, you're not locked into a specific language or framework.
+You could run shell scripts, MATLAB programs, etc., all in a single pipeline.

 You can view this project up on [Calkit](https://calkit.io/petebachant/rans-boundary-layer-validation) and [GitHub](https://github.com/petebachant/rans-boundary-layer-validation) if you'd like to get started doing something similar.
+Also, please comment below if you're using a different tool or framework to make your own work reproducible.